Writing and editing Co-authoring content with third parties

 Formatting the names of other government departments

 When writing the names of government departments, use “and” rather than an ampersand “&”.
-There is more information available on writing symbols and special characters (opens in a new tab)
+There is more information available on writing symbols and special characters.

 The Department for Environment, Food and Rural Affairs